IPK-BIT/scorpion/docs/source/index.rst

    This project is under active development.

-This documentation provides insights into how to use Scorpion (see ::doc:`usage` for further details) as well as provide documentation of the REST API (see ::doc:`api` for further details.).
-In addition instructions for the ::doc:`deployment` are provided.
+This documentation provides insights into how to use Scorpion (see :doc:`usage` for further details) as well as provide documentation of the REST API (see :doc:`api` for further details.).
+In addition instructions for the :doc:`deployment` are provided.

 Contents
 --------